aqib1/CurrencyConvertor/README.md

 7- Spring AOP is used to logging each method enterence and exit.

 8- Spring scheduler is writter to schedule cache refresher with a specific time interval.

+9- Spring boot dockerization is added using spotify maven plugin for docker, by running command mvn package docker:build

 # Currency Converter
 Currency Converter API consists on two API's